linxGnu/mssqlx/README.md

 Notices:

 * You should call delete, insert, update query only on master.
 * Api supports executing query on Master or Slave only.
-Function name for querying on Master only has suffix "OnMaster". unction name for querying on Master only has suffix "OnSlave".
+Function name for querying on Master only has suffix "OnMaster", querying on Slaves only has suffix "OnSlave".

 ## install

     please using glide to install github.com/linxGnu/mssqlx.
-It also installs original sqlx as its dependencies.
+It also installs original sqlx as dependency.

 ## usage